CLOSE X

 grapes on a vine

-Like several other towns in the region, Rocca San Felice was rebuilt from the original stones piece by piece.
+Like several other towns in the region, Rocca San Felice was also rebuilt from the original stones piece by piece.
 Today it is home to La Ripa, an outstanding restaurant that features a small museum.
-Likewise, the vineyards of Antonio Caggiano underwent major restoration and was transformed into an unusual cellar that includes a museum underground.
+Likewise, the vineyards of Antonio Caggiano underwent major restoration.
+It was transformed into an unusual cellar that includes a museum underground.

-During its rebuilding experience, Castelvetere Sul Calore, a historical village, embraced the concept of Albergo Diffuso, a term almost impossible to translate literally, although meaning “the town becomes the hotel.”
+During its rebuilding experience, Castelvetere Sul Calore, a historical village, embraced the concept of Albergo Diffuso.
+That’s a term almost impossible to translate literally, although meaning “the town becomes the hotel.”

-There locals manage the historical buildings to create an unusual form of hospitality: 17 modern guestrooms in a warren of old stone buildings, along with a café and a meeting space within a few feet of each other, and a campanile or bell tower right in the heart of town.
+There locals manage the historical buildings to create an unusual form of hospitality.
+There are 17 modern guestrooms in a warren of old stone buildings.
+There’s also a café and a meeting space within a few feet of each other.
+And, as one might suspect, a campanile or bell tower right in the heart of town.
 The experience renders a sense of authenticity.

 In Irpinia, Transforming a Castle to a B&B

-Following the earthquake, the medieval village of Morra de Sanctis transformed part of its castle complex into a bed and breakfast that also includes a meeting space and large dining rooms with regional menus.
+Following the earthquake, the medieval village of Morra de Sanctis transformed part of its castle complex into a B&B. It also includes a meeting space and large dining rooms with regional menus.

 Musicians relaxing at a feast